-Renewal rates should really be measured across different time periods—be it days, weeks, months, or even years—because each measurement holds individual value to your business.
-This is because the length of time helps you identify where potential problems are in your process, whether it’s onboarding when measuring a shorter rate versus a pricing problem over a longer period of time.
+Renewal rates should ideally be measured across different time periods—be it days, weeks, months, or even years.
+This is because each of these periods has different value and meaning to your business.
+Adjusting your renewal rate formula helps you target potential problems in your process, whether it’s onboarding issues in the short-term versus a pricing problem in the longer-term.

-We’ve provided some formulas for measuring the different types of renewal rates MSPs commonly deal with:
+We’ve provided some baseline renewal rate formulas for measuring the different types of rates MSPs commonly deal with:

 Customer renewal rate:

 Divide the number of customers who renew at the end of the specific time period by the total number of clients who were up for renewal, then multiply by 100 to convert that number to a percentage.
-However, this rate can never go above 100%, which means every customer renewed their subscription.
-This isn’t always the case with other renewal rates.
+Note that in this case, this rate can never go above 100%.
+A 100% renewal rate means that every customer you have renewed their subscription or contract.

 Revenue renewal rate: